-Jeff Scheinrock learned about entrepreneurship at an early age, primarily watching his parents manage their own electrical engineering business.
+Jeff Scheinrock learned about entrepreneurship at an early age, primarily by watching his parents manage their own electrical engineering business.
 Working for large companies post college graduation was not to his liking, so he started own accounting company.
-“I realized that if you wanted to make more, you worked harder — the outcome was in my hands and I liked that.
-I guess I’m a risk taker.”
+“I realized that if you wanted to make more, you worked harder.
+The outcome was in my hands, and I liked that,” he says.
+“I guess I’m a risk-taker.”

 B.S., University of Southern California